 I want to be my master and ruler

-Freelancer is not his own boss, a freelancer has more bosses than anyone else – all clients are his bosses.
-If the client wants to fix the page, would you say “sir I am my own boss and in my opinion the page is nice?”
+Freelancer is not his boss; a freelancer has more bosses than anyone else – all clients are his bosses.
+If the client wants to fix the page, would you say “sir I am my boss, and in my opinion the page is nice?”

 Because I’m lazy

 Go ahead, become a freelancer, why not?
 Then you will notice the difference between paying for “work” and paying for work.
 After a few months, you will find out that it’s a fake that doesn’t work at all and that the world is so bad and mean